FIWARE/VCWallet/README.md

 # VCWallet

 > :warning: This wallet is intended to be used as a minimal demo application.
-It does only store one credential and does not encryption or verfication of issuers or relying parties.
+It does no encryption or verfication of issuers or relying parties.
 Do NOT use this in production.

 A minimum wallet as a PWA for Verifiable Credentials following the DSBA Technical Convergence Discussions document.